katjagrace/katjagrace.github.io/_posts/2021-07-11-typology-of-blog-posts.md

 I probably would have agreed that the odd vignette was also a good blog post, but ideally it should be contained in some explicit discussion of what was to be learned from it.
 I probably wouldn’t have held my more recent [Worldly Positions](https://worldspiritsockpuppet.com/worldlypositions.html) blog[^1] in high esteem.

 I now think that departures from all of these things are often good.
-So in the spirit of novel descriptions of explicit and general claims, I have made a typology of different combinations of these axes. <!--ex-->
+So in the spirit of novel descriptions of explicit and general claims, I have made a typology of different combinations of these axes.

 Before getting to it, I’ll explain some part of the value of each category that I think I overlooked, for anyone similar to my twenty year old self.